-We are not born knowing what it is to be a boy or a girl; whether we like pink or blue or cars or dolls, but we are encouraged into a binary from a very early age.
+We are not born knowing what it is to be a boy or a girl or with an assigned gender; whether we like pink or blue or cars or dolls, but we are encouraged into a binary from a very early age.
 If your child begins to continually reject their gender’s stereotypical traits, it can be surprising and sometimes unexpected.

-Understanding and supporting young people through this confusing time will be something that shapes both of you for life.
+Understanding and supporting transgender children through this confusing time will be something that shapes both of you for life.
 Transgender issues are still widely misunderstood, so approaching support in a holistic and considerate way can help you tackle the unique challenges that you will encounter.

 What is gender dysphoria?

 What happens when we look in the mirror and our body doesn’t match the image we have of it in our mind?
 Specifically, gender is not defined by what our physical bodies look like, it’s how we feel on the inside.
 A person’s biological sex is assigned when we are born and our gender identity comes later when we develop our own sense of self.